 What’s your background in?
 If you studied economics, then you can now market yourself as a teacher of financial English.
 Did you work in a bar?
 Then you can teach English for hospitality purposes.
 Is your background in law?
 Then you can teach legal English.
 Combining your previous experience with your new teaching skills can make you stand out from the other candidates and give a language academy the opportunity to attract a new customer base.

 Did you land a teaching job without any experience?
-Tell us about it in the comments!
+Share your comments on our Facebook page!